Ben Slade: Education career

-Charity Chief Executive
+Charity chief executive

-In 2015, Slade was appointed Chief Executive Officer of the military ethos education charity SkillForce.
+In 2015, Slade was appointed chief executive officer of the military ethos education charity SkillForce.
 Their strap-line, "heroes in schools transforming lives", encapsulated their dual mission, namely to recruit veterans from the British Army, the Royal Navy and the RAF to work as mentors and instructors in schools to inspire young people – particularly the hardest to reach - to develop their confidence, resilience and essential skills for life.

 The Duke of Cambridge was Royal Patron of SkillForce.
 Comedian and writer David Walliams OBE, BBC Breakfast's Steph McGovern, Former Chief of the Defence Staff; General The Lord Ramsbotham; Lord Selkirk, Earl Howe and veteran BBC Chief Correspondent Kate Adie OBE were Patrons.
 Ambassadors included Game of Thrones child star Bella Ramsey and Virgin Radio presenter Vassos Alexander.
 Sir Iain McMillan CBE DL was Chairman.

 Slade is a Fellow of the Royal Society of Arts, the Institute of Directors, the Institute of Leadership and Management.
 He also holds the Institute of Directors Certificate in Company Direction and is a Chartered Fellow of the Chartered Management Institute In 2018 he was made an honorary senior research fellow of the University of Birmingham Jubilee Centre for Character and Virtues.

 In 2019, the level of funding the charity received from corporate donations dropped significantly as a result of the negative impact of Brexit.
 As this made up more than 50% of its income, the charity sought a merger or acquisition.
 It closed later in 2019 when this was unsuccessful.